georgringer/news/Documentation/Main/Configuration/Plugin/Index.rst

    :Description:
          Define the maximum records shown.
-This is not about the pagination which can be configured by TypoScript @todo: link to chapter > configuration > paginator
+This is not about the pagination which can be configured by TypoScript

    :Key:
          limit